Music is for Everyone

 I get to meet some adventurous adults teaching private music lessons.
 It is inspiring to see mature humans learning about music for the first time.
-I also meet many adult students who are picking music up again, after a break.
+I also meet many adult students picking music up again after a break.
 If you’re my age, over 25, then you can appreciate how hard it might be to start a new adventure as an adult.
 People say life is short.
-If they’re still talking then the time hasn’t run out on them yet.
+If they’re still talking, then the time hasn’t run out on them yet.
 We may have plenty of time to do many different things.
 Playing a musical instrument should be one of them.
 Sign up today!
 The first lesson is free.
 Come and see why I have such great reviews.

 I’ve helped adult beginners start musical journeys in voice, piano, guitar, and even the trombone.
 I’m happy to share this story about a remarkable adult student of the trombone.
 Together we learned that the seventy-year-old beginning trombone student progresses at the same rate as the 5th or 6th-grade beginner.

 Ron, The Man in Black

 Tall and sturdy, with a peaceful demeanor, Ron came in at age 71 to learn how to play the trombone.
 He had recently lost his wife to Alzheimer’s after caring for her during her last years.
 He did the same for his mother at the end of her life.
 His story hit close to home for me.
 My Dad was caring for my Mom after caring for his Mom as well.
 Ron and I had plenty to talk about, and as we got to know each other, we learned to put the trombone together—an excellent place to start any trombone lesson.
 I’m pretty sure that was all we did with the trombone that day.
 Ron told me how he ended up with a trombone and the desire to play it.

 Ron Gets A Christmas Present